ENCCS/julia-for-hpc/content/hpc-cluster.rst

 The :code:`srun` command launches the job with options that declare the resources we want to reserve, :code:`--pty` flag attached a pseudoterminal to the job and the argument to run :code:`bash`.

-.. demo:: Running interactive jobs on the LUMI cluster.
+.. demo:: Running interactive CPU job on LUMI.

-   We can run interactive CPU job on LUMI as follows:

    .. code-block:: bash